- Where are you licensed as an attorney? Can you represent me?

 - What if I only want a search, without the filing and monitoring?

-- What if I pay for the full package (Search, Filing, and Monitoring), but I don’t end up filing a trademark for whatever reason?
+- What if I pay for the Value or Safe package, but I don’t end up filing a trademark for whatever reason?

 - What if both the first search and the second search result in negative opinions?
 Can I get more searches?